PhD in Kinesiology and Nutrition

 Advancing the field through cutting-edge research

-The mission of the PhD program in Kinesiology and Nutrition at the University of Illinois Chicago is to prepare students from diverse backgrounds to become national and international leaders in research and scholarship in the broad fields of Kinesiology and Nutrition.
+The UIC PhD in Kinesiology and Nutrition prepares students to become national and international leaders in research and scholarship in the broad fields of kinesiology and nutrition.

 To that end, the program has three goals: